yjumpzhighy/vlm-action/explore/bert-gpt.md

 ## 2.gpt
    ![image](https://github.com/user-attachments/assets/1ecec3c0-5107-42e2-94e6-1132189ae587)

-   gpt based on transformer decoder, but removed cross-attn due to encoder removed.
+    Gpt based on transformer decoder, but removed cross-attn due to encoder removed.
-   -
+    - use ground truth as output embedding in training, and use previsouly generated results as output embedding in reference
+    - lower-triangular-masked self-attention on output embedding, as it only look ahead

 ## 3.bert